stephen-slm/Pyris/README.md

 PyRedditImgurScraping is a Python (3) tool to scrape [Reddit](https://www.reddit.com/) subreddits.
-This tool enables you to pull [Imgur](http://imgur.com/) images that are within the selected reddit subreddits and download them into your selected folder
+This tool enables you to pull [Imgur](http://imgur.com/) images that are within the selected reddit subreddits and download them into your selected folder.

+## How to:

+1. Clone / Download the Github [Repository.](https://github.com/tehstun/Reddit-Imgur-scraping/archive/master.zip)
+2. Extact the PyRedditImgurScraping into its own folder.
+3. Adjust the "*settings.ini*" file to meet your requirements.
+4. Run the command "*py index.py*" from within the root folder.
+5. Profit.

 ## Settings.ini